 “Everyone is looking for uplifting conversations right now, so it’s really a great time to bring a little light to your loved ones by asking them to take on an important role in your wedding day,” says Lily.
 “To make the invitation official, you can even go as far as sending a bottle of bubbles to their house the day before so you can crack it open together during your virtual hangout.”

 Unsure how to start planning your wedding right now?
 Book a time here for a FREE one-on-one consultation with our Wedding Planners.
+Get updated on wedding rules & restrictions with our always-updated guide.

 80% of Australian couples use Easy Weddings to connect with their dream wedding suppliers.